maratai/craftery/fiber_arts/looms.md

 ## [Toika Laila](https://shop.toika.com/category/6/laila-loom)
 Recently arrived from WEBS, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.
 Note that the online catalog/store doesn't list the Laila for whatever reason (although other Toika looms are listed); you have to contact WEBS about it.

+**IMPORTANT:** Double-check that you have the correct assembly instructions for your version of the Toika Laila!
+The WEBS assembly manual is outdated for the version I received (arrived on April 18, 2026); the components list (the smaller pieces, not the main large wooden loom pieces) didn't match what I had. **[LAILA LOOM assembly](https://github.com/maratai/craftery/blob/main/fiber_arts/LAILA_LOOM.pdf)** is a PDF of the assembly instructions I received on May 8, 2026 after contacting Toika directly, but if yours is different, your best bet is to [contact Toika](https://shop.toika.com/page/2/contact) yourself and ask for updated instructions.
+In particular, assembling based on the outdated instructions (in my case) omitted important information re: the bearing plates on the warp and cloth beams, so we had to disassemble and reassemble the loom to get those correctly placed.

 [Toika's information on the Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles).

 **Specs**